philipclare/philipclare.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Biostatistician at the National Drug and Alcohol Research Centre, UNSW Sydney.
+bio: Biostatistician at the Prevention Research Collaboration, University of Sydney.
 education:
   courses:
   - course: PhD in Biostatistics